C1.1 Identify and describe repeating, growing, and shrinking patterns, including patterns found in real-life contexts

 Pattern B

-In this pattern, the different shapes and colours create false leads that must be eliminated in order to discover the attribute (figure on a vertex with a similar figure touching it on a flat side, figure placed on a flat side).
+In this pattern, the different figures and colours create false leads that must be eliminated in order to discover the attribute (figure on a vertex with a similar figure touching it on a flat side, figure placed on a flat side).

 Skill: Recognizing and Describing Growing and Shrinking Patterns